Close-up of smooth skin showing treated wrinkles above the top lip.

 If you want to get serious about smoothing lines, retinoids are a must-have.
 As a derivative of vitamin A, retinol is a powerhouse ingredient that speeds up cell turnover and stimulates collagen production, directly targeting the fine lines above your lip.
 Start by applying a pea-sized amount to the area one to three times a week at night, gradually increasing as your skin adapts.
 A word of caution: retinoids can cause irritation, so start slow.
 They also make your skin more sensitive to the sun, so daily SPF is essential.
 If you are pregnant, it’s best to avoid them, and you should always stop use before any facial waxing appointments.

-Hydrate and Plump with Hyaluronic Acid
+Plump and Hydrate with Hyaluronic Acid

 One of the fastest ways to soften the appearance of lip lines is with intense hydration.
 That’s where hyaluronic acid comes in.
 This molecule acts like a sponge, drawing moisture into the skin for a plumping effect that can make fine lines less noticeable.
 For a simple yet effective trick, apply a hyaluronic acid serum directly to your lips and the skin above them.
 Let it absorb for a minute, then lock in all that hydration by applying an occlusive product, like a thick balm or ointment, on top.
 This creates a barrier that prevents moisture from escaping, allowing the serum to work its magic overnight.